minibolt-guide/minibolt/guide/bonus/bitcoin/sparrow-server.md

 * Choose the pool you desire.
 If not sure, you can calculate which pool to use based on fees you will pay using [whirlpoolfees](https://www.whirlpoolfees.com/).
 It is recommended to use the most economical solution.

 * Enter SCODE if available, and you will get a discount on the pool fee.
 You can monitor SCODEs by following the Samourai Wallets RRSS.
-SCODEs are shared occasionally at random by the Samourai Wallet developer team to give Whirpool participants discounted mixing fees.
+SCODEs are shared occasionally at random by the Samourai Wallet developer team to give Whirpool participants discounted mixing fees

 * Mix selected funds

-* Once confirmed, go to `Accounts > Postmix > UTXOs > Mix To`.
+* Once confirmed, go to `Accounts > Postmix > UTXOs > Mix To`

 * You can mix to cold storage if desired.
 Select value for minimum mixes before sending to cold storage